-Ivermectin has proven effective for controlling onchocerciasis.
+Treatment with ivermectin has proven effective for fighting onchocerciasis; contributing to transmission interruption or elimination in many countries.
 The Centre for Research on Filariasis and Other Tropical Diseases explored the feasibility of partially integrating ivermectin administration into Cameroon’s primary health care system.
 Specifically, researchers examined ivermectin campaign costs and the opportunities and obstacles associated with partially integrating ivermectin campaigns.
 They held interviews and focus groups with stakeholders and analyzed data from previous ivermectin campaigns in five regions of Cameroon.

 The objectives of this study were to: